drfknoble/opencv_projects/README.md

  1. [OpenCV 3.2](http://opencv.org/).
  1. [Logitec c920 USB Camera](https://www.logitech.com/en-nz/product/hd-pro-webcam-c920).

-Furthermore, each project has been compiled and run on a PC running Windows 8 x64 to ensure they work.
+Furthermore, each project has been compiled and run on PCs running Windows 8 x64 and Windows 10 x64 to ensure they work.

 Best regards,